Crypto Portfolio Strategies

 Time Horizon Planning

+Ask yourself: are you investing for 6 months or 6 years?
 Your investment timeline fundamentally shapes portfolio construction and risk management.
-Short-term traders require different strategies than long-term holders, with distinct approaches to volatility, rebalancing frequency, and tax efficiency.
+You should choose strategies that match your horizon, since short-term traders and long-term holders require distinct approaches to volatility, rebalancing frequency, and tax efficiency.

 Short-Term (3-12 months): Focus on liquid, established assets with clear catalysts.
 Maintain higher stablecoin allocation (20-30%) for tactical opportunities.
 Monitor technical indicators and market sentiment closely.
 Accept higher trading frequency and associated tax implications.